This site requires a more recent version of Adobe Flash Player to function properly.

 Unlike most other competitors in the beauty and personal care market (L'Oreal, Procter & Gamble, Unilever, Estee Lauder) that sell their products through third-party retail establishments (drugstores, mass-volume retailers, perfumeries and department stores), Avon sells its products to the final consumers worldwide through the direct selling channel.

-With 6.3 million direct sales representatives and almost $11 billion in annual revenues, Avon is the world's largest direct selling organization according to recent rankings by Direct Selling News.
+With 6.2 million direct sales representatives and about $10 billion in annual revenues in fiscal 2013, Avon is the world's largest direct selling organization according to recent rankings by Direct Selling News.

 Avon's sales representatives are mostly independent contractors rather than Avon employees.
 Sales representatives make money by purchasing products directly from Avon at a discount from the published brochure price and then selling them to the final consumers at a higher price.